shostakun/dancing-dot/README.md

 Clients can write to the database in the following circumstances:

 - No other client is currently dragging the dot.
-(The status is `'idle'`.)
+(The status is `'idleLocal'` or `'idleRemote'`.)
 - You are the current client.
 (The status is `'localControl'`.)
 - The current client has gone idle mid-drag for more than 5 seconds.
-(The status will be returned to `'idle'`.)
+(The status will be returned to `'idleRemote'`.)

 The timeout has been implemented because there are several ways a drag could go uncompleted: the client is disconnected from the database, their browser crashes, or they simply move out of their browser window before releasing the mouse.